 o Only 2.45% was used to improve the quality of services and supports for individuals on the spectrum and their families.

 Some say we can’t improve the lives of individuals on the spectrum until we unravel its causes.
 That is not true.
-Communication technology has been available for many years. and has been used to good effect to empower individuals on the low end of the spectrum – including those who can’t speak.
+Communication technology has been available for many years. and has been used to good effect to empower individuals on the low end of the spectrum – including those who can’t speak, being this one of the many technologies designed to improve health, including medical and nutritional improvements, you can find out more with these News on reportshealthcare that have relevant information on this subject.

 If we invested one-tenth of the money that we currently pour into issues of causation, we could empower hundreds of thousands more to communicate their needs and live fuller, more productive lives.